 Children are now able to have easy access to the online world in their own classroom.
 Many of the Apps children have access to, whilst on the school site, are also available for use at home to further their learning.

 We teach a range of computing skills, including programming, to provide them with the proficiency to manage the technological advances and challenges of the future.
 We emphasise online safety and aim for children to feel confident and independent when using technology.

-At Lanner School we take internet safety very seriously.
-We appreciate the importance of the internet as a learning tool for children today.
-It provides them with the opportunity to access a wide range of educational tools , communicate with friends and investigate the world around them.
+.While we appreciate the importance of the internet as a learning tool for children today, we take internet safety very seriously.
+It provides children with the opportunity to access a wide range of educational tools , communicate with friends and investigate the world around them.
 We hope that the information provided below will help keep your children safe and ensure they use technology responsibly.

 Always remember most social networking sites including Facebook, MySpace and Bebo are designed for the use of adults and children aged 13 and over.
 All require a date of birth and agreement to this in their terms of service.
 Access by children under 13 can only be given when falsifying their age.

 Internet safety for infants

 At Lanner we teach the children to follow the SMART steps for online safety.
 Click on each letter for an explanation video.

 Keep your personal information safe.
 When chatting or posting online don’t give away things like your full name, password or home address.
 Remember personal information can be seen in images and videos you share too.